Strong company performance and solid economic data send stocks to another record high

 There are risks associated with fixed-income investments, including credit risk, interest rate risk, and prepayment and extension risk.
 In general, bond prices rise when interest rates fall and vice versa.
 This effect is usually more pronounced for longer term securities.

 The Purchasing Managers' Index (PMI) is an index of the prevailing direction of economic trends in the manufacturing and service sectors.
-The PMI is based on a monthly survey of supply chain managers across 19 industries, covering both upstream and downstream activity.
-The purpose of the PMI is to provide information about current and future business conditions to company decision makers, analysts, and investors.
+The PMI is based on five major survey areas: new orders, inventory levels, production, supplier deliveries, and employment. it is a leading indicator of economic conditions.

 Past performance is not a guarantee of future results.